 A fun look at German time adverbs that refer to the future like jetzt, bald and demnächst, see what time frame they refer to.
 Also: the difference between "bis gleich" and "bis bald".

 and welcome to the forth part of our (not so) mini series on how to talk about time in German.

-And while all three parts have quite different subjects, they have something in common: they are incredibly long.
+And while all three parts have quite different subjects, they have one thing in common:

 And then we’ll be done.

 Sounds great?
 Cool.
 The let’s jump right in and look at